 Your job of planning, estimating building costs, and organizing will be 90 percent complete when you break ground . . . or it should be.
 At that point it is up to your team of experts — your contractors and subcontractors (subs) and building material suppliers — to do their job.

-If you choose them carefully, they will do their jobs correctly, even without you being physically at the building site.
+If you choose your contractors and subcontractors carefully they will do their jobs correctly, even without you being physically at the building site.

-On my first house I didn’t even know what a footing was, let alone what it looked like.
-It didn’t matter as my subcontractor and the building inspector did!
-CH
+On my first new home I didn’t even know what a footing was, let alone what it looked like.
+It didn’t matter as my footing subcontractor and the building inspector did!

 Even though you don’t need to be an expert do not be afraid to ask questions.
 Just remember that there are no silly questions.
 Never be too proud to ask questions at any point in the project from either a supplier or contractor or subcontractor.
 Most of them are very willing to help.
 After all, they don’t make any money until they sell you something or perform a service.